Divya1804/BlogWebsite/README.md

-# Blog Website
+# InspireWriteHub Blog Website

-Welcome to our fully-featured blog website, developed as a pre-final project for the "FULL STACK DEVELOPMENT" course during the 6th Semester at Dharmsinh Desai University.
+Welcome to our fully-featured blog website, developed by Divya Patel as a pre-final project for the "FULL STACK DEVELOPMENT" course during the 6th Semester at Dharmsinh Desai University.

 ## Technologies Used